TaalayDev/flutter_vox/README.md

 # FlutterVox

-A Flutter plugin that implements voice assistant functionality with background listening and voice command processing capabilities for Android devices.
-FlutterVox provides both launcher and background service modes, making it suitable for a wide range of voice-controlled applications.
+A Flutter plugin that implements wake word functionality for Android and iOS devices.

 > ⚠️ **Development Status**: This plugin is currently in early development and is not ready for production use.
 Development may be discontinued if better alternatives become available.
 Consider using established solutions like [alan_voice](https://pub.dev/packages/alan_voice) or [picovoice_flutter](https://pub.dev/packages/picovoice_flutter) for production applications.

 ## System Requirements

 - Android API Level 21+ (Android 5.0 or higher)
+- iOS 12.0 or higher
 - Flutter 3.3.0 or higher
 - Dart SDK 3.6.0 or higher
 - Kotlin 1.8.22 or higher